The Beginners Guide To SEO

-This comprehensive SEO guide will help you get started with SEO.
-It has been written specifically for beginners and will teach you in easy language what SEO is and how it works in 2023.
+This comprehensive SEO for beginners guide will help you get started with SEO.
+It has been written specifically for people who want to learn the basics of SEO and build a strategy to get higher rankings and organic traffic.

 The guide was prepared by an SEO expert with over 20 years of experience ranking websites on top of Google and teaching about SEO.

-Let’s get started with a simple definition of SEO.
 Search Engine Optimization is the process of optimizing a website to rank higher in Search Engine Results Pages (SERPs) in search engines like Google.

-When you perform a search on Google or Bing, you get a list of related ads at the top of the page and then the organic results.
+When you search on Google or Bing, you get a list of related ads at the top of the page and then the organic results.
 With SEO, you can optimize your website and content to get maximum visibility in organic listings.

 Organic results are not limited to text results, but they may include rich snippets, images, videos, related questions, and other elements intended to help the user find the best possible answer or solution to their query.